Ginger Herbal Tea: 7 Benefits + Anti-Nausea Recipe

-In brief: Ginger (Zingiber officinale) is one of the rare plants for which the EMA recognises both traditional and well-established use in relieving nausea and supporting digestive comfort.
-Its active compounds, gingerols and shogaols, have been studied for over 30 years.
+In brief: Ginger (Zingiber officinale) is a warming, invigorating spice, traditionally enjoyed as an infusion across the world.
+Its characteristic compounds, gingerols and shogaols, give it its unmistakable bite and have been studied for over 30 years.
 Use 1 teaspoon (3 g) of freshly grated or powdered root per 8 fl oz cup, steep for 10 minutes at 200°F (95°C), up to 2 to 3 cups per day.

 Ginger is one of the best-documented plants in modern herbal medicine.
 Native to Southeast Asia, this aromatic rhizome has been used for over 2,500 years in Ayurvedic and Chinese medicine.
 Its main interest lies in gingerols and shogaols, two families of active compounds studied in several hundred scientific publications.
 This page covers recognised uses, how to properly prepare the infusion, and the precautions worth knowing.

-The ginger rhizome features in the HMPC community herbal monograph of the EMA with a particularly strong status.
-Its use is recognised as:
+The ginger rhizome features in the HMPC community herbal monograph of the EMA, which lists plants used as infusions over the long term.
+It is notably mentioned for:

 • Antioxidant properties: gingerols rank among the most active antioxidants found in spices.